 HeyGen, Synthesia, D-ID, Tavus.
 A script becomes a talking-head video with a licensed or cloned presenter.
 Priced per minute or credit.
 Right choice for training and personalized outreach video.

-# 1. submit curl -X POST .../v1/generate \ -H "Authorization: Bearer $KEY" \ -d '{"model":"kling-3.0", "prompt":"product rotating on a marble pedestal, studio light","duration":5}' # 2. poll until done curl .../v1/jobs/gen_8f2k1 \ -H "Authorization: Bearer $KEY" # {"status":"succeeded", # "video_url":"https://..."}
+# 1. submit curl -X POST .../v1/generate \ -H "Authorization: Bearer $KEY" \ -d '{"model":"kling-3.0", "prompt":"product on marble pedestal, studio light", "duration":5}' # 2. poll until done curl .../v1/jobs/gen_8f2k1 \ -H "Authorization: Bearer $KEY" # {"status":"succeeded", # "video_url":"https://..."}

 import time, requests job = requests.post( f"{BASE}/v1/generate", headers=auth, json={"model": "veo-3.1", "prompt": prompt, "duration": 8} ).json() while True: j = requests.get( f"{BASE}/v1/jobs/{job['id']}", headers=auth).json() if j["status"] != "running": break time.sleep(3) print(j["video_url"])